rsocket/rsocket/FAQ.md

 HTTP/2 was meant as a better HTTP/1.1, primarily for document retrieval in browsers for websites.
 We can do better than HTTP/2 for applications.

-See also the ReactiveSocket [Motivations document](https://github.com/ReactiveSocket/reactivesocket/blob/master/Motivations.md).
+See also the RSocket [Motivations document](https://github.com/rsocket/rsocket/blob/master/Motivations.md).

 #### Why "Reactive Streams" `request(n)` Flow Control?